 Mr. John Diefenbaker, the former Canadian Prime Minister, arrived in the Republic of China's capital?

-Mr. John Diefenbaker, the former Canadian Prime Minister, arrived in the Republic of China's capital city, Taipei, last Friday (June 5) for a seven day visit.
+Background: Mr. John Diefenbaker, the former Canadian Prime Minister, arrived in the Republic of China's capital city, Taipei, last Friday (June 5) for a seven day visit.
 It is believed that the main purpose of his stay is to test reaction to the Canadian Government's decision to establish diplomatic relations with the Peoples' Republic of China.

 The 75-year-old Canadian statesman is firmly opposed to the recognition of the Peiping regime by the Pierre E. Trudeau administration.
 He has voiced his opposition many times in the Canadian House of Commons.